 An SEO guide is never complete without mentioning a keyword analysis.
 It's a smart way to find potential queries from Google users that you can try to rank.
-Search for a specific topic and then you will find all the most popular related terms.

 You can also see how relevant each keyword is.
 It's very simple: Look at how many people search for the word / phrase each month.
 If there are many, then create an article based on the keyword and if all else is fine, it can become a good source for more customers.

-Keyword analysis should be done not only when you want to explore the possibilities of new content, but also when you want to optimize your current content.
 Either way: All website owners should do keyword analysis, because it's an essential part of SEO!